RobertoFreireFerrazPassos/WeatherWebAPI/README.md

   "message": "23505: duplicate key value violates unique constraint \"users_email_key\"\n\nDETAIL: Detail redacted as it may contain sensitive data.
 Specify 'Include Error Detail' in the connection string to include this information."
 }
 ```

+- It is saving database docker volume in folder "C:\dockervolumes\postgresql".
+I didn't test in a different OS other than Windows.

 ## Improvements